-The major consists of 116 units with 56 units from lower-division courses and 60 units from upper-division courses.
-The lower-division curriculum includes calculus and linear algebra courses for 16 units, data science courses for 28 units, and subject domain courses for 12 units.
+The major consists of 112 units with fifty-two units from lower-division courses and sixty units from upper-division courses.
+The lower-division curriculum includes calculus and linear algebra courses for sixteen units, data science courses for twenty-eight units, and subject domain courses for eight units.
 The program includes twenty units of elective courses that will enable students to embark upon an in-depth exploration of one or more areas in which data science can profitably be applied.
 Alternatively, students can choose to explore the mathematical, statistical, and computational foundations of data science in even greater depth.

 All majors will be required to undertake a senior project that will give them an opportunity to creatively synthesize much of what they have learned in the data science courses for addressing problems in chosen domains.

 Students are expected to complete the following fifty-two units by the end of their sophomore year.
 All courses must be taken for a letter grade and passed with a minimum grade of C–.

 - Data Science: COGS 9, DSC 10, DSC 20, DSC 30, DSC 40A-B, DSC 80 (twenty-eight units)